 It is therefore obvious that the current problem is not the unavailability of programmes, policy frameworks or assemblage of task teams.
 The challenges lie in the implementation of action plans.
 Skilled, committed and honest people are in high demand.

 A taste of the future

 It is now evident that the forecasted SA looming water crisis is not a plain prophecy but a reality.
 Hydrological experts have predicted that the demand for water in SA will surpass the supplying capacity by 2025.
 Environmentalists know that even today there is not enough clean water to supply the needs of our nation –and our water sources are more and more polluted every day.

 Yet the Mothutlung community can be used as model to illustrate what we’re heading towards if this country doesn’t push water to the very top of the agenda and take the right measures.

 Perhaps it’s time for authorities to make use of the section 21 institution such as green Non-Profit Organizations (NPO) to play a role in providing solutions and human capacity building in water resources issues to both the communities and municipalities.

 Just imagine what would happen if the awareness campaigns covering the country’s water crisis was done with the same intensity as the HIV/AIDS issue.
 From where we are standing now, many municipalities are too reluctant to involve green NPO’s in their attempts to solve the water crisis.
 Instead, they view them as left-wingers opposing progress.
 Can the government afford to keep this stance in place?

 It’s about time to admit that the solutions to our current water problems require multiple stakeholders’ participation.
 Solving SA’s water woes shouldn’t be perceived as a strictly political game.
 It’s everyone’s responsibility because everyone needs water for survival.

-- Story by Allen Tshautshau (above) and Elma Pollard
+By Allen Tshautshau and Elma Pollard